denten-books/plain-text/3-device.md

 beginning of a new, machine-assisted, philological practice.

-The question of "automated" philology echoes through the canon of Western philosophical tradition.
+The question of "automated" philology echoes through the canon of Western philosophic tradition.
 What does it mean to read and to understand something?
 Is it enough to repeat the words of another, as for example Phaedrus does in response to Socrates?
 Could a student be said to possess reason if he was merely parroting thoughts and not really thinking on his own?
 Would we say the same thing of an animal or a machine?
 The question as posed also by Descartes who wrote that it would not be sufficient for the "reasoned soul" to be "lodged in the human body like a pilot of a ship, except perhaps to move its members," but that intelligence must be "more closely joined and united with the body to produce true feelings and appetites" [@descartes_discourse_1996]?
 Recall also the experiments with combinatorial poetics of the 17th century German Jesuit scholar Athanasius Kircher, the inventor of *Arca Musurgicae*, a music composition device, by which a composer